Muyun2023/OhmyJ_Zoo/README.md

   - A image that makes the card visually unique from the other cards

-The links in the cards to not need to link to actual pages

-The Home Page should make it obvious what Animal the site is about
+The links in the cards to not need to link to actual pages The Home Page should make it obvious what Animal the site is about

 ### About Contents

 The About page will include at least 3 paragraphs of text that each contain at least 3 sentences.
-At least 1 sentence must be real text saying in more detail what animal the site is about and something about that animal.
+At least 1 sentence be real text saying in more detail what animal the site is about and something about that animal.
 The remaining text may be lorem-ipsum like text.

 ### Registration Contents